Last updated on February 17th, 2026 at 06:53 pm

 Sperone Boutique Hotel

-Sperone is a lovely mid-range heritage boutique hotel in Veli Varos with a secret spa, pool and bar!
+Sperone is a comfortable mid-range heritage boutique hotel in Veli Varos with a secret spa, pool and bar!
 This is a hidden gem with original features, stone walls and charming decor, it’s the best choice for this area in Split!

 Ibella Boutique Rooms